- Style is aging well

 From fleet-oriented SL to the opulent Denali, the Canyon takes on a wide range of personalities.
 There’s even an All Terrain trim that dials up off-road looks and capability, but it’s not quite on the level of its sibling, the Chevrolet Colorado ZR2.
 Available with either an extended- or crew-cab body, two different bed lengths, two- or four-wheel drive, two gasoline engines and a turbodiesel, the Canyon is one of the most versatile pickups regardless of size.

 A 2.5-liter inline-4 is the base engine and makes 200 horsepower, but the optional 3.6-liter V-6 adds 108 more ponies and is by far the better and more popular engine.
-A costly 2.8-liter turbodiesel makes gobs of torque and increases towing capacity to a maximum 7,700 pounds.
+A costly 2.8-liter turbodiesel makes gobs of torque and increases towing capacity up to 7,700 pounds.
 For most users, the gas-fueled V-6 will be just fine.
 A manual transmission is standard, but a largely docile 8-speed automatic is far more common.

 The Canyon is composed and quiet on-road, especially in more luxurious upper trims, and offers impressive standard features as well as useful options, including an excellent infotainment system.
 No automatic emergency braking system is available, however, an oversight that makes it hard for us to recommend the Canyon.